LoopringSecondary/relay-cluster/LOOPRING_RELAY_API_SPEC_V2.md

 #### loopring_getTickers

-Get all market 24hr merged tickers info from loopring relay.
+Get the info on all the 24hr merged tickers in the market from loopring relay.

 ##### Parameters
 1. `market` - The market info like LRC-WETH.